adilh621/Bootcamp-HW1/README.md

 # Bootcamp-HW1
 Homework 1: Code Refactor

-Objectives for the assignment : We are given a base code (index.html) along with its linked style sheet and our goal is to successfully change the HTML tags in the documents in order to add semantic meaning when relevant.
+🌟Objectives for the assignment : We are given a base code (index.html) along with its linked style sheet and our goal is to successfully change the HTML tags in the documents in order to add semantic meaning when relevant.

+🌟Within this repository you will find my corrected index.html file with semantic tags added as well as a linked stylesheet that is also corrected.